Unfabulous

 Unfabulous is an American teen sitcom that aired on Nickelodeon.
 The series is about an "unfabulous" middle schooler named Addie Singer, played by Emma Roberts.
-The show, which premiered on September 12, 2004, was one of the most-watched programs in the U.S. among children between the ages of 10 and 16.
+The show, which premiered on September 12, 2004, was one of the most-watched programs in the U.S. among children and teenagers between the ages of 10 and 16.
 It was created by Sue Rose, who previously created two animated series Pepper Ann (for Disney) and Angela Anaconda, and co-created the character Fido Dido with Joanna Ferrone.
-The series ended on December 16, 2007, with the final episode titled "The Best Trip Ever".
+The series concluded on December 16, 2007, with the final episode titled "The Best Trip Ever".

 Most of the episodes are narrated by Addie, and are told in flashbacks.
 The show's theme song is performed by Jill Sobule, who also wrote the songs performed throughout the show.

-Overview
+Premise

 Unfabulous's main character is a teenage girl named Addie Singer (Emma Roberts), who writes songs about her life in middle school.
 Her best friends are Geena Fabiano (Malese Jow), who is interested in fashion and designs her own clothes, and the environmentally committed school basketball player Zack Carter-Schwartz (Jordan Calloway).
 They all attend Rocky Road Middle School in an unspecified East Coast city.
 However, in episode 34 "The Birthday" when Addie receives a letter from when she was 7 years old the address is listed as "Pinecrest, PA".
 Addie's older brother Ben (Tadhg Kelly) works at Juice!, a smoothie bar where Addie and her friends often hang out after school.

 Throughout the first season, Addie obsesses about her crush on Jake Behari (Raja Fenske), who already has a girlfriend.

 For the majority of the second season, however, Addie is dating Randy Klein (Evan Palmer).
 They break up towards the end of the season and Addie realizes that she still likes Jake.
 The made-for-TV movie Unfabulous: The Perfect Moment focused on Addie and Jake getting together although Jake will be gone for the rest of the summer in Canada.

 In the third season, Addie and Jake finally begin dating and Geena and Zack begin to have feelings for each other.